Before Your First Obstetrics Visit

 Basic advice for early pregnancy

 Many women, but not all, experience some degree of fatigue or nausea in early pregnancy.
 The fatigue is typically hormonal, and the best treatment is rest.
-If you are experiencing nausea, please refer to this morning sickness form.
+If you are experiencing nausea, please refer to this morning sickness information.
 Both of these symptoms generally disappear as the first trimester ends.

 During the early weeks, take any over-the-counter prenatal vitamin.
 If nausea precludes taking vitamins, then three 400ug over-the-counter folic acid pills will suffice.
 Tiny embryos require minimal calories and nutrients, so there is no need to ‘force feed’ food groups that make you feel ill.
 The minimal dietary restrictions include avoiding unpasteurized drinks or cheeses, deli meats (edible if they are microwaved before consumption), alcohol, and predatory fish such as swordfish or tuna(mercury content available on the internet).